heatseeknyc/landlord-lookup-pipeline/notes/build-pipeline.rst

    psql -U postgres -f sql/create-database.sql psql -U postgres -f sql/grant-privileges-writeuser.sql bin/dopg.py -f sql/create-schema.sql
+   bin/dopg.py -f sql/create-functions.sql

    etl init flat
+   etl fix dob.permit
+   etl fix dob.violation
+   etl fix dob.contact
    etl load pluto        --  44 sec
-   etl load dob
+   etl load dob          --  45 sec
-   etl load hpd
+   etl load hpd          --  68 sec
-   etl load acris
+   etl load acris        -- 356 sec
-   etl load stable
+   etl load stable       --  12 sec
-   etl load misc
+   etl load misc         -- 0.5 sec

+Note that it's not only quite possible, but over time, *very likely* that one or more of the loading steps will break due to novel brokenness in the raw files, for which the only real "fix" is to patch the loading scripts (and if it all possible, submit a pull request).
+But assumign they load we can continue thusly:

+   etl init flat